geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 <ul>
 <li>You will connect to Adatum&rsquo;s IT Services team site from your PC (LON-CL1) to validate that you can access the site and authenticate your credentials.</li>
 <li>You will export the existing ticket data from the spreadsheet on your PC (LON-CL1) and upload it to a SharePoint list in the IT Services site that Adatum (Holly) created in the prior task.
 When the data is uploaded to the IT Services site, it will be uploaded as a SharePoint list (titled &ldquo;Service Desk Requests&rdquo;) on the site. <br/>
-  <strong>IMPORTANT: </strong>There are two ways in which you can export the data from the spreadsheet and upload it to the SharePoint list on the IT Services site: through an Excel command, or by running a PowerShell script.
+  <strong>IMPORTANT: </strong>There are two ways in which you can export the data from the spreadsheet and upload it to the SharePoint list on the IT Services site: through commands in the Excel spreadsheet, or by running a PowerShell script.
 Both options are presented in this task and you are free to choose whichever method you prefer.
-The Excel command is probably the more common method, but for those of you who prefer to work in PowerShell, using the PowerShell script provides another experience to add to your personal repository of PowerShell tools.</li>
+Using the Excel spreadsheet commands is probably the more common method, but for those of you who prefer to work in PowerShell, using the PowerShell script provides another experience to add to your personal repository of PowerShell tools.</li>
 </ul>
 <p><strong>IMPORTANT:</strong> In this task, whenever you access the URL of the IT Services site, you will use <strong><u>your</u></strong> tenant prefix (xxxxxZZZZZZ) in the URL (<strong>https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices</strong>), since you created the site in your Adatum tenant in the prior task.
 When you access this site in your role as the IT Consultant, you will sign in using your fellow student's tenant admin username and password (which represents the IT Consultant); the username will be <strong>admin@xxxxxZZZZZZ.onmicrosoft.com</strong>, where the tenant prefix (xxxxxZZZZZZ) will be <strong><u>your fellow student&rsquo;s</u></strong> tenant prefix that was assigned to you by your instructor.</p>
 <ol>